 During WYD Christine said she learnt that church does not have to be "a quiet sacred space.

-"I never thought I'd be so happy to sleep on the floor for a whole week, but it was great.
-It was really interesting to see how All set for next one you could bring all these people together for one big party, except there were no drugs or alcohol and we were all in a really safe environment."
+"I never thought I'd be so hanny to sleep on the floor for a happy to sleep on the floor for a whole week, but it was great.
+It was really interesting to see how you could bring all these people together for one big party, except there were no drugs or alcohol and we were all in a really safe environment."